sailpoint-oss/developer.sailpoint.com/products/idn/docs/identity-now/rules/idn_rule_utility.md

     /**
-    * Count and return the number of users that match the incoming attributeName, operation and value.
+    * Count and return the number of users matching the incoming attributeName, operation and value.
     *
-    * @param attributeName The attribute that should be searched, must be searchable and non-null.
+    * @param attributeName The attribute to be searched.
+It must be searchable and non-null.
-    * @param operation The operation to be used when searching and only allowed equals and starts with
+    * @param operation The operation to be used when searching.
+It only allows equals and StartsWith.
-    * @param value The value that should match and must be non-null *
+    * @param value The value to match.
+It must be non-null.
+    *
-    * @return The number of identities that match the parameters *
+    * @return The number of identities matching the parameters.
+    *
     * @throws IllegalStateException when attribute provided is not searchable,
-    * when operation is not StartsWith or Equals,
+    * when the operation is not StartsWith or Equals,
-    * or if there are issues during the count operation *
+    * or if there are issues during the count operation.
+    *
     * @see #EQUALS_FILTE
     * @see #STARTS_WITH_FILTER